sudoitir/ddd-cqrs-toolkit/README.md

 ## Installation

-Add the following dependency to your `pom.xml`:
+After installing the project with Maven using `mvn install`, add the following dependency to your `pom.xml`:
 ```xml

 <dependency>